-Unless you are buying a classic wooden boat with particular pedigree, most boats don’t appreciate in value the way houses do—they depreciate.
-They are more like cars in that respect: drive it off the lot or away from the dock and its value plummets.
+Unless you’re buying a classic wooden boat with particular pedigree, most boats don’t appreciate in value the way houses do—they depreciate.
+They’re more like cars in that respect: Drive it off the lot or away from the dock and its value plummets.

-Sure, I’d love to have a brand-new boat, but you might get better value finding a used boat to buy that’s been lightly used at a reduced price and take advantage of all the almost-new-equipment lavished on the boat.
+The idea of a brand-new boat is hard to resist, but you might get better value finding a used boat to buy that’s been lightly used at a reduced price and take advantage of all the almost-new-equipment lavished on the boat.
 It’s true, we love our boats and we lavish gifts upon our loved ones—GPS’s, electronics, charts, fishing equipment, canvas, lines, you name it.
-Buying a used boat with improvements, equipment, or customizations added to it at below new price levels is a very good reason to consider used over new.
+Buying a used boat with improvements, equipment, or customizations added to it at below new price levels is a great reason to consider used over new.

 Here’s another idea: Ask for maintenance records that show what original or basic equipment has been replaced by newer and possibly better stuff, like new and bigger outboards.
 If it is a used sailboat you are intent on buying, the better value between identical boats is more than likely reflected in the boat with the better sail inventory.
 Smaller, non-descript items like cockpit cushions can make your boating more pleasurable and save you hundreds, even thousands, of dollars.

 We love our boats and lavish them with gifts.
 Take advantage of used-boat outfitting; it can save you time, allowing you to enjoy the boat more quickly, and keep a bundle of cash.
 And, as I wrote in an earlier blog, “End of the Season Cheap Boats” are on sale now.